iotaledger/iota-wiki/content/libraries/wallet.md

 , [NodeJs](/wallet.rs/getting_started/nodejs)
 , and [Python](/wallet.rs/getting_started/python).

-Both the IOTA Foundation and the IOTA community maintain the library and this wiki, which means that you can rely on it as a source of knowledge on wallet.rs.
+This library and its documentation are maintained by both IOTA Foundation and the IOTA community.